By Kelly A. Reynolds, Ph.D.

 About the author

-Dr. Kelly A. Reynolds is a research scientist and microbiologist at the University of Arizona with a focus on the development of methods for detecting human pathogens in drinking water.
+Dr. Kelly A. Reynolds is a research scientist and microbiologist at the University of Arizona with a focus on the development of rapid methods for detecting human pathogenic viruses in drinking water.
 She also has been a member of the WC&P Technical Review Committee since 1997.